Skip to content

 Check that the claim was created:

-Once the Postgresql is reconfigured, you should see that a new folder named postgresql-data has been created there.
+Once the MinIO is reconfigured and history server has created the MinIO bucket, you should see that a new folder named price-data has been created there.

 Info